Yes/No Questions

 Negative Yes/No Questions: Uses

-3. when we want to make invitations, offers, and complaints.
+3. to make invitations, offers, and complaints.

 Isn't that the most luxurious hotel in this city?